netanalyticsllc/netai-powerbi-template/README.md

 ## **Setting up NetAi Power BI report**

 NetAi Power BI report is designed to provide operational views into your networks.
 We provide the data visualization capacity using the Power BI reporting tool.
 To help you get started with Power BI, we’ve designed and built a set of ready-to-use reporting templates.
 These templates can be used as is or can be easily customized to meet your reporting needs.
-When you start with an NetAnalytics template, you don’t need to configure data sources and set up the data model in Power BI.
+When you start with the template, you don’t need to configure data sources and set up the data model in Power BI.
+All these is taken care as per the inbuilt functionality provide .

 The report is divided into 4 primary segments as follows: